HenrikBengtsson/matrixStats/revdep/problems.md

       ‘02-Implementing_a_backend.Rmd’ ‘01-Working_with_large_arrays.Rnw’
       ‘02-Implementing_a_backend.html’ ‘01-Working_with_large_arrays.pdf’
     Please remove or rename the files.
-    See section ‘Package subdirectories’ in the ‘Writing R Extensions’ manual.
+    See section 'Package subdirectories' in the 'Writing R Extensions' manual.
     ```